nojaf/blog/content/blog/fantomas-six-legendary-formatter/index.md

 Tricky, as in, you had to know how your way around the [untyped AST](https://fsprojects.github.io/fantomas/reference/fsharp-compiler-syntax.html) to generate the code.
 The AST from the F&#x23; parser has historically always been a bit challenging to work with in Fantomas.
 Our use-case is slightly different than the compiler's and the tree we get is not always the most convenient to work with.

-We address this trial by inducing our own syntax tree in ["Project Dallas"](../../../../2022/12/22/the-oak-sleeps-in-the-acorn/#project-dallas).
+We addressed this trial by inducing our own syntax tree in ["Project Dallas"](../../../../2022/12/22/the-oak-sleeps-in-the-acorn/#project-dallas).
 In v6, we made those types public and added an API to generate code from them.
 The result is that you can now generate code in a much more convenient way.

 The old API: